Skip to content

 Tumors are classified as T1 to T4 based on tumor size and eyelid/orbital invasion2).

-T CategoryDefinition
+T categoryDefinition

-T1Greatest tumor diameter ≤10 mm
+T1Tumor longest diameter ≤10 mm

-T2Greatest tumor diameter >10 to 20 mm
+T2Tumor longest diameter >10 to 20 mm

-T3Greatest tumor diameter >20 mm
+T3Tumor longest diameter >20 mm

-T4Invasion of orbit, paranasal sinuses, etc.
+T4Invasion into orbit, paranasal sinuses, etc.

-In the 8th edition, compared to the 7th edition, the definition of T1 has been expanded (from ≤5 mm to ≤10 mm), and it has been shown that downstaging occurs 2).
+In the 8th edition, compared to the 7th edition, the definition of T1 has been expanded (from ≤5 mm to ≤10 mm), and it has been shown that downstaging occurs2).

-Current standard immunohistochemical markers are shown below.
+Standard immunohistochemical markers are listed below.

 MarkerCharacteristic

 AdipophilinIntracellular lipid droplet-associated protein.
-Highly sensitive for sebaceous differentiation and practical 3)
+Highly sensitive and practical for sebaceous differentiation 3)

 Androgen receptorGenerally positive in sebaceous carcinoma of the eyelid